-1. Attend back to school night one on one.
 Divide and conquer with your partner and if you have to, bring in a sitter for younger kids who don’t have conflicting times.
-If you have conflicting times, see what kind of coverage you can get to give you equal time with each child, such as having the younger one out on the playground with Mom while Dad and child number one tackle their grade and then swap.
+If you have conflicting times, see what kind of coverage you can get to enable you to focus, such as having the children out on the playground with Mom while Dad tackles one grade and then swap.

-3. Bring a clipboard.
 This is a great way to travel light giving you a flat surface to sign forms with when faced with a crowded table and an easy way to store papers you may be collecting as you go.
-Each year I make a fresh round of DIY SCHOOL ORGANIZERS for each child so I can both stay connected and chronicle things as they unfold.
+Each year I make a fresh round of DIY SCHOOL PLANNERS for each child so I can both stay connected and chronicle things as they unfold.
 Yes I bring them to back to school night and I always come home knowing exactly what I’ve done and still need to do.

-With kids in every age group, these tips have carried me through our back to school nights with flying colors.
+With kids in every age group, these tips have carried me through our back to school night events with flying colors.
 I hope they help you kick things off generally well organized and exceptionally well loved.
-What are your back to school night challenges?
+Tell me ~

 How do you stay organized on back to school night?

 Stop by our products page and check out our GO MOM!® DIY Planner ~ its your springboard for all kinds of great organizing tools personalized just for you.
 Make sure to check out our Back to School Pinterest Board for all kinds ideas to help you every step of the way, not only from GO MOM!® but from around the web too!
 And don’t forget to check out our GO MOM!® Organizing Tips Back to School Series ~ its never to late to get your school year organized.

 As always, thanks so much for stopping by ~ we’ll see you next time!